Stratuscodelab/SpaceAddicts-YurroBot/readme.md

 =-=-=-=-=-=-Commands-=-=-=-=-=

-   '`!lookup [name]`: Look up a Space Addict character by name\n'
+   '`!lookup [name]`: Look up a Space Addict character by name or shop item\n'

+   '`!yurroall`: Will DM you all the characters in Space Addicts, Rons Tacklebox and Shop\n'

    '`!random`: Get a random Space Addict character\n'

    '`!lookupnft`: Will show a Space Addict NFT image only\n'

-   '`!lookupron`: Will show a Ron Tacklebox collection\n'
+   '`!lookupron [name]`: Will show a Ron Tacklebox collection\n'

-   '`!yurroall`: Will DM you all the characters in Space Addicts\n'

-   '`!yurroallron`: Will DM you all the characters in Space Addicts\n'

    '`!lookuptraits`: Display all traits for an Space Addict NFT\n'